 There are also some treatments that you can’t do at home and you can’t get at a spa.
-Among the treatments you will only get at the doctor’s office are:
+Among the treatments you will only get at the doctor’s office5 are:

-- Oral retinoid drugs.
+Oral retinoid drugs7.
 An “acne” pill such as Accutane is only available from a doctor.
 Since oral acne treatments can have serious side effects, medical monitoring is necessary to prevent lasting health problems.

-Steroid injections.
-Injected steroids are available from dermatologists for “acne emergencies,” when a pimple might ruin a photo for a once-in-a-lifetime occasion such as a wedding, anniversary, or graduation.
+Steroid injections8.
+Injected steroids are available from dermatologists for “acne emergencies,” when a pimple might ruin a photo for a once-in-a-lifetime occasion, such as a wedding, anniversary, or graduation.
 Repeated use of steroids can cause lightening and thinning of the skin.

-- Certain laser and external beam radiation treatments.
+Certain laser and external beam radiation treatments9.
 Resurfacing the skin after severe acne scarring usually requires multiple visits to a dermatologist or plastic surgeon.
 The most severe medical scars can be covered up with makeup, but can’t be healed without medical treatment.